 To book excursions in many Asian cities you will find travel/tour agencies on every corner.
-You can often also book tours through your hotel.
+You can often also book tours through your hotel or through sites such as GetYourGuide and Viator.
 I find booking this way is generally a safe bet.
 You can also haggle with vendors on the street but I often found that a pain and would sometimes get ripped off.
 The travel/tour agencies can also be used to book local transportation and even flights if you like.

 Many Asian airlines only allow 7kg of hand/cabin luggage.
 This can make packing a pain especially if you have such things as laptops, cameras etc that you don’t want to check-in.
 If you are travelling between lots of destinations then check each airline for weight and size restrictions.
 Although they did have around a 7kg restriction on every airline I flew within Asian, I never once had my hand luggage weighed, but Airlines are within their rights to enforce this anytime.

 47. Check custom rules

 Sometimes custom rules are extremely strict on what you can bring into a country.
 For that reason always ensure you’ve checked as you wouldn’t want anything taken off you on arrival.